exercism/java/docs/ABOUT.md

 ## Why Learn JAVA?

 - JAVA IS EVERYWHERE.
-It is one of the most sought after programming languages, as it is a standard for enterprise software, web-based content, games and mobile apps, as well as the [Android operating system](https://developer.android.com/index.html).
+It is one of the most sought after programming languages.
+It is a standard for enterprise software, web-based content, games and mobile apps, as well as the [Android operating system](https://developer.android.com/index.html).

-- [Write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) policy : Programs written in Java, are compiled into machine-independent bytecodes, so it can run on any Java platform.Basically, Java is [Platform Independent](https://en.wikipedia.org/wiki/Cross-platform#Platform-independent_software)
+- [Write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) policy: Programs written in Java are compiled into machine-independent bytecodes, so it can run on any Java platform.
+Basically, Java is [Platform Independent](https://en.wikipedia.org/wiki/Cross-platform#Platform-independent_software)

-- Java has a Rich API:
+- Java has rich APIs:
-Java provides [API](https://en.wikipedia.org/wiki/Application_programming_interface)'s(Application Programming Interface) for I/O, networking, utilities, XML parsing, database connections, and many other functions.
-Standard libraries can be supplemented by open source libraries like Apache Commons, Google Guava and others.
+Java has built-in [application programming interfaces](https://en.wikipedia.org/wiki/Application_programming_interface) (APIs) for I/O, networking, data structures, concurrency, and many other functions.
+Standard libraries can be supplemented by open source libraries like Apache Commons, Google Guava, Netty and others.

 - Standardization:
 If you need to write a web/enterprise app, or you need data persistence or you need to do cryptography, no problem!
-Java is all you require.There are several other standardized stuff in the Java ecosystem, thanks to the [JCP](https://www.jcp.org/en/introduction/overview) (Java Community Process)!
+Java is all you require.
+There are many standard tools/practices that extend the Java ecosystem, thanks to the [Java Community Process](https://www.jcp.org/en/introduction/overview) (JCP)!